whimax07/straight-and-narrow/README.md

 This is my command line configs.

-The .bashrc is currently based off of [dotfiles by mkasberg](https://github.com/mkasberg/dotfiles/tree/master) with a fair amount removed and added.
+The PS1 is currently based of [dotfiles by mkasberg](https://github.com/mkasberg/dotfiles/tree/master).